 Now, could an iPhone have come out before 2007?
 Possibly, but not by too much.
 Category-defining products tend to make key bets on inventing or securing enabling technologies that allow them to accelerate the time-to-market in their category by a few years.
 For example, iPod's 1.8" hard drive, Tesla's battery pack, iPhone's multitouch and OS.

-However these bets can only be justified to investors, boards, etc if the organization has an extremely clear understanding of the market need and opportunity at that given time, significant leverage in their position in the market, intelligent scoping of features and use cases, and the capacity to execute on the right things in the right way.
-None of these seemed present in the EO Personal Communicator story.
+And the EO Personal Communicator is an example of shooting for the moon.
+They didn't understand the market need and opportunity at that given time, lacked leverage in their position in the market, failed to intelligently scope features and use cases, and lacked the capacity to execute on the right things in the right way.
+Like Icarus flying too close to the sun, they were doomed to fall from the sky because they tried to do too much, too soon.

 I hope this was helpful for those of you out there that are product creators and ideas people.
 Making anything new is hard, making best-in-class products is orders of magnitude harder.
 It's so easy to get consumed by vision and lose sight of all the realities that lead to success or failure.
 I'd hazard this is likely the primary reason why ideas people fail.
 Hopefully with a bit more awareness of these factors, you'll be better equipped to build our your ideas and find success.